Kotlin/KEEP/proposals/sealed-class-inheritance.md

 }
 ```

-For some cases such limitation is not inconvenient (see use cases below).
+For some cases such limitation is inconvenient (see use cases below).

 Proposal: allow top-level subclasses for a top-level sealed class in the same file.